krish8664/til/clojure/threading.md

     .getContent
     (.add paragraph)
 ```
 Which is way more easier to read, and write.
+It is aligned with the original java representation, which aids in better understanding of the code.
+It feels like clunkier and neater than the preious case where you could get lost in all those parenthesis.

 Since we are at it, let us talk about another function `doto`.
 This is very helpful when you have to apply multiple funtions on a single java object.
 We didn't use it in the previous example because, each of the function was returing a different object.